illumos/docs/docs/developers/build-datasets.md

     The `-l -d` options set this permission locally on the named dataset and on its descendants, including those created in the future.

 Finally, one of your large space consumers would be the package repository containing the built installable binaries.
-You can seperate that into a standalone dataset for the same ZFS benefits of independent data lifecycle, replication or storage optimization, for example:
+You can separate that into a standalone dataset for the same ZFS benefits of independent data lifecycle, replication or storage optimization, for example: